zuhasharaz/nc-back-end/README.md

 The test database has already been seeded for you, so you only need to write a seed file for the development database.

 1. The data for users, articles and topics has been provided in CSV format (comma separated values).
 This is a common export format for spreadsheets.
 You will need to parse this data to make it available within your JavaScript application.
 2. You will need to seed the topics, followed by the articles and the users.
-Each article should belong to a topic, referenced by a topic's _id property.
+Each article should belong to a topic, referenced by a topic's \_id property.
 Each article should also have a random number of comments.
-Each comment should have been created by a random user (referenced by their _id property) and should also belong to a specific article (referenced by its _id property too).
+Each comment should have been created by a random user (referenced by their \_id property) and should also belong to a specific article (referenced by its \_id property too).
 Use a library such as [faker](https://www.npmjs.com/package/faker) or [chance](https://www.npmjs.com/package/chance) to generate random comments.

 ### Step 2 - Building and Testing

 1. Build your Express App
 2. Mount an API Router onto your app
 3. Define the routes described below
 4. Define controller functions for each of your routes
+5. Use proper project configuration from the offset, being sure to treat development and test differently.
-5. Test each route as you go.
+6. Test each route as you go.
 Remember to test the happy and the unhappy paths!
 Make sure your error messages are helpful and your error status codes are chosen correctly.
 Remember to seed the test database using the seeding function and make the saved data available to use within your test suite.
-6. Once you have all your routes start to tackle responding with the vote and comment counts on article requests like this http://northcoders-news-api.herokuapp.com/api/articles
+7. Once you have all your routes start to tackle responding with the vote and comment counts on article requests like this http://northcoders-news-api.herokuapp.com/api/articles

+**HINT** Make sure to drop and reseed your test database with every test.
+This will make it much easier to keep track of your data throughout.
+In order for this to work, you are going to need to keep track of the MongoIDs your seeded docs have been given.
+In order to do this, you might want to consider what your seed file returns, and how you can use this in your tests.

 ### Routes

 ```
 GET /api
 ```

 Serves an HTML page with documentation for all the available endpoints

 ```
 GET /api/topics
 ```

 Get all the topics

 ```
 GET /api/topics/:topic_id/articles
 ```

 Return all the articles for a certain topic

 ```
 GET /api/articles
 ```

 Returns all the articles

 ```
 GET /api/articles/:article_id/comments
 ```

 Get all the comments for a individual article

 ```
 POST /api/articles/:article_id/comments
 ```

 Add a new comment to an article.
 This route requires a JSON body with a comment key and value pair e.g: {"comment": "This is my new comment"}

 ```
 PUT /api/articles/:article_id
 ```

 Increment or Decrement the votes of an article by one.
 This route requires a vote query of 'up' or 'down' e.g: /api/articles/:article_id?vote=up

 ```
 PUT /api/comments/:comment_id
 ```

 Increment or Decrement the votes of a comment by one.
 This route requires a vote query of 'up' or 'down' e.g: /api/comments/:comment_id?vote=down

 ```
 DELETE /api/comments/:comment_id
 ```

 Deletes a comment

 ```
 GET /api/users/:username
 ```

 Returns a JSON object with the profile data for the specified user.

+### Step 3 - Hosting

+Once you are happy with your seed/dev file, prepare your project for production.
+You will need to seed the development data to mLab, and host the API on Heroku.
+If you've forgotten how to do this, you may want to look at this tutorial! https://www.sitepoint.com/deploy-rest-api-in-30-mins-mlab-heroku/

+### Step 4 - Preparing for your review and portfolio

+Finally, you should write a README for this project (and remove this one).
+The README should be broken down like this: https://gist.github.com/PurpleBooth/109311bb0361f32d87a2

+It should also include the link where your herokuapp is hosted.